 Well, you might have heard or come across some literature about “mosquito season.’’
 These are times of the year when you’re likely to experience maximum mosquito presence or bites.
 But does it have to do with the seasons?

-Actually, it’s something to do with the temperature levels and not the season.
+It’s something to do with the temperature levels and not the season.
 Since mosquitoes are cold-blooded creatures, their activity is affected by the temperature in their surroundings.
-Naturally, their activity tends to be at the highest during the warm summer season.
+Naturally, their action tends to be at the highest during the warm summer season.

 Winter seasons are worst for mosquitoes.
 When temperatures fall below 10°C, they result in hibernation, and a period often referred to as diapause.
 During this period, you’re less likely to experience mosquito bites.